Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 CySEC maintains a public register of licensed CASPs and investment firms at cysec.gov.cy.
 As of 2025, over 30 crypto-related entities hold CySEC authorizations, including several card-related service providers and payment institutions.
 Under MiCA, CySEC-licensed entities benefit from EEA-wide passporting, meaning a CASP authorized by CySEC can serve customers across the entire European Economic Area.

 The Central Bank of Cyprus (Kentriki Trapeza tis Kyprou) oversees payment institutions and banking supervision within the eurozone framework.
-Since the 2013 banking crisis, the Central Bank has operated under significantly tighter oversight from the ECB's Single Supervisory Mechanism (SSM).
+Since the 2013 banking crisis, the Central Bank has operated under tighter oversight from the ECB's Single Supervisory Mechanism (SSM).

 The crisis led to the dissolution of Laiki Bank (Popular Bank) and the restructuring of Bank of Cyprus - events that reshaped Cypriot financial services and, indirectly, accelerated interest in non-bank financial alternatives like crypto.